Bats and the Law

 In the UK it is legal to handle a bat, or any other protected animal, without a licence for humane reasons only - this includes rescuing them from cats, and taking them to a vet or person who is experienced in dealing with injured bats.
 The bat must be released at the earliest possible opportunity in the area where it was found.
 It is illegal to keep a healthy bat in captivity without a licence.
 If you do pick up an apparently healthy bat - either from a cat directly, or perhaps one that is on the ground, - keep it in a cool dark box until dusk, then put it out somewhere out of the cat's reach, and let it fly off in its own time.
 Do not, under any circumstances, throw a bat in the air to make it fly - there are sad stories of people doing this only to find the poor bat was so disorientated that it crashes straight to the ground and breaks a wing.

-To find out more visit the Bat Conservation Trust.
+To find out more visit the Bat Conservation Trust from whom most of the above information comes.